Skip to navigation Skip to content

 Stakeholder education + Read more ...

-Make an outbound call to the sender and tell them to direct the remittance advice to Compensation finance, as per the Notice of Judgment or Settlement (MO022) form.
+Make an outbound call to the sender and tell them to direct the remittance advice to Compensation Finance, as per the email provided in the Notice of Judgment or Settlement (MO022) form.

 Service Officers must only send emails from the Medicare Compensation Recovery mailbox.
 Emails must not be sent from personal mailboxes: